jrheisler/BPMN-Client-ESM/README.md

 - `test/` – automated tests using Node's built‑in test runner
 - `sample*.bpmn` – example diagrams

+See `docs/streams.md` for details on the reactive stream helpers and `docs/themes.md` for theme loading, validation, and error indicators.

 ## License

 This project is licensed under the MIT License.